Generic Name: fluocinonide (FLOO-oh-SIN-oh-nide)

 - Tell your doctor if you have a cut, insect bite, or infection that heals very slowly or does not heal.

 - Diabetes patients - Fluocinonide cream may affect your blood sugar.
 Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

 - Corticosteroids may affect growth rate in CHILDREN and teenagers in some cases.
 They may need regular growth checks while they use fluocinonide cream.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using fluocinonide cream while you are pregnant.
 It is not known if fluocinonide cream is found in breast milk.
-If you are or will be breast-feeding while you use fluocinonide cream, check with your doctor.
-Discuss any possible risks to your baby.
+Do not breast-feed while using fluocinonide cream.

 Possible side effects of fluocinonide cream:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur: